alpacaaa/quad-ci/README.md

 # Quad CI

-Quad CI is a _simple_ Continuous Integration system written in Haskell.
+Quad CI is a _simple_, _tiny_ and _beginner friendly_ Continuous Integration system written in Haskell.

 ### Features

 - sandboxed builds in docker containers
-- a multi-node architecture with agents picking up jobs to work on
+- multi-node architecture with agents picking up jobs to work on
-- an http api to interact with the frontend and other nodes
+- http api to interact with the frontend and other nodes
 - support for triggering builds with github webhooks

+All in 1K lines of code!

 ![Build detail](screenshot.jpg)